 - Difficulty obtaining employee data: It’s hard to stay on top of every new employee for direct deposit information.
 Using a system that lets employees fill out their own W-4s and banking information helps them get paid faster.

 - Delayed corrections: Working with a third-party sometimes means it takes longer to fix payroll errors.
-Choosing a service that lets you review, edit, and approve hours instantly means you can fix mistakes as soon as they happen, without the lag time.
+Choosing a payroll service that lets you review, edit, and approve hours instantly means you can fix mistakes as soon as they happen, without the lag time.

 - Cost: Of course, there is an added cost to leveraging a payroll service, but chances are your time is a lot more valuable.
 Research shows that businesses with 10 employees spend $2,600 annually on payroll-associated labor.
 Consider the cost of your time when deciding whether or not to go with a payroll outsourcing service.

-How much does outsourcing payroll cost?
+How much does payroll outsourcing cost?

-Square Payroll’s pricing is simple: If you have employees, it’s $29 a month plus $5 per employee paid that month; for independent contractors, it’s just $5 per contractor, with no subscription fee.
+Square’s payroll software pricing is simple: If you have employees, it’s $29 a month plus $5 per employee paid that month; for independent contractors, it’s just $5 per contractor, with no subscription fee.

 As a small business owner, don’t let processing payroll for your hourly or salaried employees distract you from growing your business.
 Square Payroll is built with small businesses in mind, so you can spend less time on paperwork and more time doing what you love.
 We’ve even automated the payroll process so you can set it and forget it.